algorand/indexer/docs/conduit/tutorials/WritingBlocksToFile.md

 To avoid having to run algod all the way from genesis to the most recent round, you can use catchpoint catchup to fast-forward to a more recent block.
 Similarly, we want to be able to run Conduit pipelines from whichever round is most relevant and useful for us.
-To run conduit from a round other than 0, use the `-r` flag.
+To run conduit from a round other than 0, use the `--next-round-override` or `-r` flag.
 Here's my command, `>conduit -d /tmp/conduit-tmp/ -r 26141781`

 Once we've processed round 26141781, we should see our transaction show up!